SimplyDuckSauce/3D-Printed-Amphibious-Robot/README.md

 # Impact
 In order to address hazardous environments in a time-sensitive situation, on-field manufacturing can dramatically decrease the response time for rescuers.
-The highly customizable nature of 3D Printed manufacturing allows for modification of systems to address specific aspects of the environment and optimize the design and decrease response time.
+The highly customizable nature of 3D-printed manufacturing allows for modification of systems to address specific aspects of the environment and optimize the design and decrease response time.